-It is from here that Lacan’s movement towards a neurotic structure organized around the question “what does the other want from me?” and how he comes to ground Freudian analysis in language, becomes evident.
+It is from here that Lacan’s movement towards a neurotic structure organized around the question ‘what does the other want from me?’ and how he comes to ground Freudian analysis in language, becomes evident.
 For Lacan, this question gets reformulated under a particular neurotic structure.
-The hysteric’s question becomes “Am I man or woman?” which also hints at this sexual aggression, the active versus passive feminine, Freud discusses.
+The hysteric’s question becomes ‘Am I man or woman?’ which also hints at this sexual aggression, the active versus passive feminine, Freud discusses.
 In recalling the role of the phallus in the primal fantasy, the hysteric’s question circulates around whether she has the phallus or if she is the phallus.
 Fink (2001) identifies the hysteric as typically woman because of this uncertainty and because there is not the same impetus during early socialization to claim to possess the phallus.
 For the hysteric subject position, the primal fantasy, whereby she comes to recognize the primary caregiver as lacking something, is understood as she being the thing which the Other lacks.
 She senses that her primary caregiver is incomplete without her, and therefore relates to the Other’s lack, as opposed to her own.
 It is in this apprehension that she understands herself to be the phallus, as opposed to desiring one.
 However, when during the Oedipus complex, the young girl comes to identify with her mother, or the caregiver who is lacking, she is confronted with the fact that she does not have the phallus, while simultaneously believing herself to be the phallus.
-It is this conflict which produces the question “Am I man or woman?” that Lacan argues is the essential question that is foundational to the hysteric structure (Lacan, 1969).
+It is this conflict which produces the question ‘Am I man or woman?’ that Lacan argues is the essential question that is foundational to the hysteric structure (Lacan, 1969).

 In each of these cases, exclusively chosen for their similarity to the borderline subject as will be discussed hereafter, there is an unmistakable sexual excess, or erotic surplus.
 In returning to Bataille briefly, it is important to remember that erotism should not be separated from its inherent horror.
 Bataille (1957) discusses how in acts of reproduction, beings become discontinuous, individuals are lost in one another.
 The loss of self, outside of the sexual situation, is violent, intrusive and anxiety provoking.
 Women, being the commodity, become erotic objects, and subsequently the site of ego dissolution, and essentially, the site of phallic ruin.
 In all of these aforementioned cases, these women are ones who are either unable or refuse to participate in their prescribed roles.

 Because women have a foot in the feminine, as described by Lacan, the Symbolic is always at risk of failing to encapsulate them, and so the stringent feminine roles are a means to try and contain this excess, as is the punishment exclusive to the historical moment.
 In referring to this excess as erotism, Bataille provides an operational definition to work with in regards to this feminine situation that understands both the sensuality and the horror implicit in feminine jouissance, and locates it as traces in the Symbolic, as opposed to completely excised from it.
 Such a reading builds a scaffold towards an understanding of the borderline subject as a particular instantiation of this phenomenon with a unique potential to rupture the Symbolic for revolutionary means.

 The Borderline as a distinct subject